yongkyun/logstash-input-cloudwatch-logs/README.md

 > Stream events from CloudWatch Logs.

 ### Purpose
-Specify an individual log group and individual or array of streams, and and this plugin will pull in any new log events.
+Specify an individual log group and individual or array of streams, and this plugin will pull in any new log events.

 ## Usage